Multiball system

 The multiball system in football permits a match immediately to resume with another ball when the original match ball goes out of play.
+The International Football Association Board laws of the game were changed for the 2006/2007 edition to make it legal to use more than a single ball per game.

 Traditionally, professional football matches employ the use of a single ball, and when the ball leaves the field of play, the game pauses until the ball is returned.
 According to the Laws of the Game, the ball may be changed on the "authority of the referee" if it "bursts or becomes defective", though typically it will also be replaced if kicked out of the stadium.

 However, a new system was introduced by some football leagues and associations to increase the number of match balls used per game.
 In the multiball system, a number of match balls, often seven, are held by ball boys around the edge of the pitch.
 When one ball leaves the field of play, the nearest ball boy will release another ball to a player, allowing the game to resume immediately.
 The system is currently used for UEFA European club tournaments, international competitions and the FIFA World Cup.
 Home teams are free to choose whether to use the system in the English Football League, though the referee may discontinue the system during a match.
+The use of multiple balls and ball-boys has become common within organised football, with the ball-boys often drawn from the junior sides of the home side.